solo-io/packer-plugin-arm-image/samples/README.md

 journalctl -u hostapd
 ```

-And if you see `rfkill: WLAN soft blocked` if you see that issue this command `sudo rfkill unblock 0`.
+And if you see `rfkill: WLAN soft blocked`, issue this command `sudo rfkill unblock 0`.